 If there isn’t a specific physical injury damaging that area, then laminitis is often caused, or perpetuated, by a decrease in blood flow to the laminae (the hoof wall and connective tissues within the foot).
-If there is a lack of blood for too long, the health of the hoof will be in jeopardy; the laminae can begin to die and separate if the blood flow is inhibited for too long.
-With a detached laminae, the coffin bone might then rotate, essentially crippling the horse, the cause would be known as Founder.
+If there is a lack of blood for too long, the health of the hoof will be in jeopardy; the laminae can begin to die and separate (from the coffin bone) if the blood flow is inhibited for too long.
+That is the beginning stages of founder.
+With a detached laminae, the coffin bone might then rotate, essentially crippling the horse, this would be known as a severe founder.

 Acute laminitis is considered potentially life threatening, and thus a medical emergency.
 Call your veterinarian immediately.

 Once the hoof wall begins to separate, rotation of the coffin bone becomes likely, depending on how (method and speed) it’s treated.
 This causes discomfort, which turns to extreme pain, and the slightest weight on that hoof is avoided.
 Horses can then become unable to walk, or walk as if they are on egg shells (in obvious pain).
 That’s why catching it quickly is so important, and getting the proper treatment is vital to any chance of treating the problem.
-In severe cases, the coffin bone can even push clear through the sole of the hoof, which usually results in no feasible treatment, and ultimately the death of the horse by euthanasia; because treatment is either way too costly or otherwise impossible at that point.
+In severe cases, when the coffin bone has rotated too far, it can push clear through the sole of the hoof, which usually results in no feasible treatment.
+Ultimately the death of the horse by euthanasia; because treatment is either way too costly or otherwise impossible at that point.

 The reality is by the time most horse owners notice there is a problem (especially with the acute cases) the damage is already in process.
 Getting it stopped, and reversed (when possible) becomes the challenge.
 We’ll get to that later, but AVOIDING IT is often the best medicine!
 That is usually pretty easy, once you understand the causes… and watch your horses weight, health, and general motion.